How Psychotherapy Can Help

 New patients are often unsure what to expect in the first session, how to behave, what to say.
 There can be anxiety about starting a new process and opening up to someone you’re meeting for the first time.
 The initial sessions will be an opportunity for you and I to get a sense of each other and understand your reasons for seeking help.
 This process, which generally takes a few sessions, provides me with an opportunity to learn more about you, what crisis or other issues you’re dealing with, what you would like to achieve in treatment and propose ways we can work together to reach those goals.

 As we get to know one another and work together, I may recommend that we make changes to the frequency of our sessions to best make use of our time together.
 Meeting 4 or 5 times a week on a couch with a psychoanalyst is traditionally considered psychoanalysis.
 Psychoanalysis is a mode through which psychoanalysts help people achieve deep and long-lasting changes.
 Regardless of how often we meet or if we make use of the couch, it is the type of understanding that an analyst offers that is likely to help when other therapies have not.
-Psychoanalytically-trained therapists tend to have a greater appreciation that human beings are embedded in a human world with a life history, not a collection of symptoms or problems of biology.
-Certain behaviors that are often referred to as “symptoms” are ways we try to keep a sense of self alive and whole particularly in the face of traumatizing or re-traumatizing events; they are indicators that we are struggling to maintain balance within ourselves and our relationships.
+Psychoanalytically-trained therapists tend to have a greater appreciation that human beings are embedded in a relational world with a life history, not simply collection of symptoms.
+Certain behaviors that are often referred to as “symptoms” are ways we try to keep the self alive and whole particularly in the face of traumatizing or re-traumatizing events; they are indicators that we are struggling to maintain balance within ourselves and our relationships.
 The process of therapy can assist you in retaining that balance, and in finding freedom to respond to life with flexibility and compassion for yourself and others.

 If you’d like a glimpse into a process of therapy and psychoanalysis that is similar to my own, then you might find the following video on contemporary psychoanalytic psychotherapy helpful: On Being a Patient.